 Welcome

-This portfolio contains sample documentation that demonstrates my approach to technical writing using modern documentation tools and techniques.
-The samples include a how-to guide, a tutorial, and a reference document.
+The technical writing samples include a how-to guide, a tutorial, and a reference document.

 How I built this site